Vehrik/FarOut/Characters/7-PlayDeck.md

 sword swipe, your GM will ask you to beat a Challenge of proportional Difficulty based on what it is depending what you're doing.

+This is known as a Challenge, and the Player/Character response to it is referred to as an Attempt.
+In order to Attempt a Challenge, the GM first determines which Core of the Character is being challenged.
+Almost always this is easily decided, but occasionally

-In order to complete a Challenge, you must become familiar with three things:
+In order to properly utilize the Play Deck, you must grasp the following

-    The Play Deck
+concepts:

     Cores & Challenges
+    Doubling Down, Tripling Down and Flopping.
     Bangs, Busts, and Boons

-The Play Deck is a physical deck of of playing cards.
+The Play Deck is a standard deck of playing cards.
 It contains 54 Cards in total, 2 Jokers (1 Red and 1 Black) plus 13 each of 4 Suits (Clubs, Spades, Hearts, Diamonds).